-The quality of adaptability is one of mam’s most valuable traits.
+The quality of adaptability is one of Mam’s most valuable traits.
 Any person or group of people that resist change will no doubt lag behind.
-And like any other entity, an investment group will change in its life time, and one of such is the growth in membership.
+And like any other entity, an investment group will change in its lifetime, and one such is the growth in membership.

-If members have determined to welcome in new comers, then they must be ready and willing to handle the variations that such a change might bring.
-It might not be comfortable at first but in the long run it will prove to be of importance to the group.
-However, it must be considered to carefully vet new members to ensure that they meet the criteria of joining the group.
+If members have determined to welcome newcomers, then they must be ready and willing to handle the variations that such a change might bring.
+It might not be comfortable at first but in the long run, it will prove to be of importance to the group.
+However, it must be considered to carefully vet new members to ensure that they meet the criteria for` joining the group.

 Adjust vision if necessary

 This is in the same spirit of adjusting to change.
 Although the group’s vision is supposed to be fixed from the very start, it might need to shift as the group grows and discovers new possibilities it can venture into.